rampaa/JL/README.md

 * Stats (read character/line count, spent time etc.)

 ## FAQ
+### How does it work?
+JL grabs the text from the clipboard by default.
+It can also be configured to capture it from a WebSocket.

+You need another program to copy the text to the clipboard and/or to a WebSocket (e.g. [Textractor](https://github.com/Artikash/Textractor) for visual novels).
 ### Why can't I look anything up?
-Make sure you're not in pass-through mode or kanji mode and you did not disable lookups with the "Toggle lookup" hotkey.
+Make sure you're not in pass-through mode and you did not disable lookups with the "Toggle lookup" hotkey.
 ### Why can't I scroll down the results list?
 You need to be in mining mode in order to interact with the popup window.
 You can activate the mining mode with a middle mouse click or with the mining mode hotkey (by default it's the key "M")
 ### How do I disable pass-through mode?